gbgabo/scripts/README.md

 Usage:

-`tset` can be used with the following options:
+`varset` can be used with the following options:

 - `-s` `<variable>` `<value|value+|value->`: set value for variable in exact percentage value (0 to 100), or by increasing/decreasing the current one;